dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 #### 4. Data Layer Overview & Models
 > Video 4: https://www.youtube.com/watch?v=keaTZ9M_U1A&t=1516s

-In the `fourth` tutorial start by giving a brief explanation of how the models work.
+The `fourth` tutorial starts by giving a brief explanation of how **models** work.

-The models are like entities but with more features in the case of this specific application will deal with making the data conversation in Json to Dart.
+Models are like entities but with more features.
+In the case of this application our model will have a function to convert `JSON` data to a Dart Map.

-After this explanation is necessary to create a file inside the **models** folder with the name `number_trivia_model.dart`.
+Create a file in the **models** folder named `number_trivia_model.dart`.
 And then its test version inside the **test** folder with the name `number_trivia_model_test.dart`.

 This will be the code that will be inside the test file.